 Academic and research innovation

-NSHA has more than 400 researchers and 1,200 active research projects.
-Tens of millions of dollars in research funding is channeled to NSHA clinicians, with which we champion advances in therapy, multi-disciplinary approaches to patient care, teaching, and innovative health research.
+Nova Scotia Health has more than 400 researchers and 1,200 active research projects.
+Tens of millions of dollars in research funding is channeled to NSH clinicians, with which we champion advances in therapy, multi-disciplinary approaches to patient care, teaching, and innovative health research.
 Active clinical research in at least 30 major disciplines include specialty areas such as brain repair, cancer, cardiac sciences, and enteroviruses.

 Preceptors and Academic Cross appointment